 To undertake and manage risks is essential to the business activities of Itaú Unibanco.
 The institution has in place clearly established objectives and rules in relation to risk management.
 In this context, the risk appetite defines the nature and the level of risks acceptable for the institution, while the risk culture guides the attitudes required to manage them.
 Itaú Unibanco invests in robust risk management processes, that are the basis for its strategic decisions to ensure business sustainability and maximize shareholder value creation.
-Itaú Bank & Trust & Trust Cayman Ltd. does not have a framework for risk appetite due to its size and complexity of its operations but follows the group model.
+Itaú Bank & Trust & Trust Cayman Ltd. considering its size and complexity rolled out its Risk Appetite program in quarter 1 of 2024.